Citizenship

 Investment programs expert

-Visa-free travelling.
-Malta’s citizens can travel to more than 180 countries worldwide without getting visas in advance.
-All Schengen states, the United Kingdom, the United States, Canada and Australia are visa-free for Maltese nationals.
+1. Visa-free travelling.
+Malta’s citizens can travel to more than 160 countries worldwide without getting visas in advance.
+All Schengen states, the United Kingdom, the United States, Canada, and Australia are visa-free for Maltese nationals.

-Residing in Malta and other EU countries.
-The right to enter and stay in Malta is guaranteed to all of its citizens.
+2. Residing in Malta and other EU countries.
+All citizens are guaranteed the right to enter and stay in Malta.
 In addition, they are free to live and work in any other EU or Schengen country.

 After several months of living in another EU state, Malta citizens must report their presence to the relevant authorities.
 The rules depend on the country; one can usually spend up to three months in an EU country without getting additional documents.

 Malta spends about 10% of its GDP on healthcare, which is quite a lot.
-Also, the country ranks 11th in the world by the health index score, according to Statista.
+According to Statista, the country ranks 11th in the world in terms of the health index score.
 The health index evaluates a population’s health level, access to healthcare, health outcomes, risk factors for disease, and mortality rates.

-Opportunities for international business. investors with Malta passports can launch businesses in Malta or other EU countries.
+4. Opportunities for international business.
+Investors with Malta passports can launch businesses in Malta or other EU countries.
 It is possible to grow a company internationally and run it more successfully.

-Education for the youngest.
+5. Education for the youngest.
 Maltese nationals’ children can attend schools and universities in Malta and within the EU.
-Additionally, in some countries, their tuition costs will be considerably lower than those of non-EU citizens.
+Additionally, in some countries, their tuition costs will be considerabl

 Arthur, 51 years old